biaqwe/StarCheck/README.md

 https://github.com/user-attachments/assets/fcf1b30b-9905-4786-96f8-65737e9db27a

 ## ✦•······················ Future Improvements ······················•✦
-- add restrictions to passwords to ensure account security
 - updates to the layout and design
 - add categories for tasks
 - add timestamps to task cards